*Updated October 10th, 2023

 1. Check pet policies before booking.

 If you travel with multiple pets, you’ll want to check on the policies on the number of pets allowed per room.
-Many places put a limit on the number of pets, or even the weight of the pets.
+Many places put a limit on the number of pets, and some even have a weight limit or size restrictions (though these apply more to dogs than cats, since cats are unlikely to reach the max weight or size limits).

 You should also ask them about any pet fees.
 Many hotels, motels, and other lodgings charge additional fees for pets.
 Some are more expensive than others, and some don’t charge any extra fees at all.
 Know what to expect before you book so you aren’t surprised when you get the bill at the end of your stay.